leandro-mnc/MongoDB/readme.md

 ## Synopsis

-Library to manager Mongodb Database.
+Library to manager Mongodb Database with PHP.

 ## Contributors